-This guide to the best things to do in Nafplio will help you plan the perfect time in this quaint town, whether visiting for a day trip or staying for several nights.
+This Nafplio travel guide to the best things to do in Nafplion will help you plan the perfect itinerary.
+Whether visiting for a day trip or staying for several nights, there's plenty of attractions to see in Nafplio.

 Old Town Nafplio in Greece